 businesses could take into account race or gender has been a matter of many

 Constructors, Inc. v.
 Pena, undercut affirmative action programs that

 awarded government contracts to minority-owned firms on the presumption that

 they had experienced discrimination.
 A pair of

 The struggles over civil rights and liberties will continue.
-You can see that what the Constitution seems to say helps very little.
+You can see that what the Constitution seems to say helps very little in understanding what the government can and cannot do and what you can and cannot do.
 Each generation will have to fight to claim the protection of Constitutional rights and liberties for themselves in the face of new challenges and new fears.

 KEY TERMS AND IDEAS

 Bill of Rights